stevenbeales/fibro/README.md

 3) bundle exec rake db:setup - To generate test and development databases and seed the databases with test data
 4) Supports Travis online Continuous Integration if you have linked Travis CI and Github accounts. (see./travis.yml for configuration)
 5) Supports CodeClimate online Code Quality and Coverage if you have linked CodeClimate account. (see ./codeclimate.yml for configuration)
-6) Supports Coveralls online Code Coverage if you have linked Coveralls.io account. (see ./simplecov and ./coveralls.yml for configuration)
-7) Supports Gemnasium online Dependency Checker if you have linked Gemnasium account.
-8) Supports Scrutinizer online Code Quality checks if you have linked Scrutinizer account (see ./scrutinizer.yml for configuration)
-9) Supports Inch online Documentation Quality checks if you have linked Inch account (see ./inch.yml for configuration)
+6) Supports Inch online Documentation Quality checks if you have linked Inch account (see ./inch.yml for configuration)

 To run the test suite -